 - Get ExpressVPN.

-- Tune in and enjoy the NBA Playoffs!
+- Tune in and enjoy!

 NBA game blackouts: International League Pass vs. U.S. League Pass

 What’s the difference between watching NBA League Pass in Germany, Australia, Canada, or the U.S.?
 League Pass is available both inside and outside the States.
 However, there are key differences every fan needs to know.

 The U.S. League Pass offers live games and full-game replays for all teams.
 However, blackouts apply.
 When a team is playing, that game will be “blacked out” on the U.S. League Pass for the team’s home market.
 Nationally broadcast games on ESPN, ABC, TNT, and NBA TV—in other words, most of the playoffs—will also be blacked out.
 (All blacked-out games are available three days after broadcast.
 If you purchased the 3-Game Choice package, nationally telecast games will be available for purchase three hours after they have aired.
 Locally telecast games will be available for purchase three days after they air.)